d2s/Documentation/_posts/2018-04-10-Changelog.md

 There are a few [commits](https://github.com/rsyncOSX/RsyncOSX/compare/v5.5.7...master) to source after version 5.5.7.
 Most of the commits are removal of executing scheduled tasks and removal of dead code.
 I am using [Paul Taykalo swift-scripts](https://github.com/PaulTaykalo/swift-scripts) to find not used code.
 The above results in less and cleaner code.

+From time to time screenshots in [next version](/nextversion) will be updated.

 ## Prerelease of version 5.6.x

 In this prerelease executing scheduled tasks is moved to the [menu app](/Menuapp).
 There is still work to do before this version will be released.
 The only changes compared to version 5.5.7 are: